How To Connect Rain Barrels – DIY Guide for Homeowners

 Option 1: The easy method for connecting two or more barrels:

-• Install your first rain barrel a most minor 6″ above barrel number 2.
+• Install your first rain barrel, a minor 6″ above barrel number 2.
 Note: if you need a quick reminder about installing a single rain barrel, follow the instructions I listed in the article above: How to install a rain barrel.

 • Since you are connecting two or more barrels, ensure adequate, sturdy, and very level space.

-• Insert the connector kit (see link above) at the TOP of barrel number 1 and at the TOP of your second barrel, connecting both barrels with the hose provided.
-We like the “Earthminded Kit” for connecting two Rain barrels together.
+• Insert the connector kit (see link above) at the TOP of barrel number 1 and your second barrel, connecting both barrels with the hose provided.
+We like the “Earthminded Kit” for connecting two Rain barrels.

 • Attach a commercial-grade Spicket like a Renator to the bottom of your first barrel.
 As your first barrel fills, the second barrel will accept overflow, allowing you to fill from your picket into two rain barrels.

-• Overflow: Ensure you attach a 3rd hose 3″ from the top of barrel #2 to act as an Overflow and run that hose to a permeable area in your garden.
-(If you’re using an adjustable diverter in your downspout, you may not need the overflow hose).
+• Overflow: Ensure you attach a third hose 3″ from the top of barrel #2 to act as an Overflow and run it to a permeable area in your garden.
+(If you use an adjustable diverter in your downspout, you may not need the overflow hose.)

 • This precaution is used if the diverter in your downspout allows too much water to collect in your system; the excess will have someplace to flow.